IdeoG/quaternion-vector3-java/README.md

 Getting started
 ---

-Repository contains compatible with Unity3D library operations and much more.
+Repository contains similar to Unity3D library operations and much more.

 Quick overview
 ---